Information Rates of Approximate Message Passing for Bandlimited Direct-Detection Channels: Introduction

-The papers~\cite{candes2013phaselift,waldspurger2015phase} solve a relaxed convex problem in higher dimensions with off-the-shelf optimizers.
+The papers \cite{candes2013phaselift,waldspurger2015phase} solve a relaxed convex problem in higher dimensions with off-the-shelf optimizers.
 However, the complexity is high.
-Other approaches use convex relaxations to reduce complexity~\cite{goldstein2018phasemax,bahmani2017phase}.
-We refer to~\cite{Fannjiang2020numerics} for a list of algorithms.
-Careful initialization improves performance and reduces complexity, e.g., the initial guess might be the principal eigenvector of a covariance matrix built from the intensities, called spectral initialization in~\cite{dong2023phasetutorial,mondelli2022gampspectral}.
+Convex relaxations can reduce complexity \cite{goldstein2018phasemax,bahmani2017phase}; we refer to \cite{Fannjiang2020numerics} for a list of algorithms.
+Careful initialization improves performance and reduces complexity; for example, the initial guess might be the principal eigenvector of a covariance matrix built from the intensities, a technique known as spectral initialization \cite{dong2023phasetutorial,mondelli2022gampspectral}.